GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 </dependency>
 ```

-From version 3.1.0 onwards, the SCIM-Client you use should match your Gluu version.
-For example, if you are running Gluu Server CE v3.1.0, you must use SCIM-Client v3.1.0.
+Ideally the SCIM-Client you use should match your Gluu version.
+For example, if you are running Gluu Server CE v3.1.2, you should also use SCIM-Client v3.1.2.

 If you don't want to use Maven, you can download the jar file for SCIM-Client here: [https://ox.gluu.org/maven/gluu/scim/client/SCIM-Client](https://ox.gluu.org/maven/gluu/scim/client/SCIM-Client).
 This may require you to add other libraries (jar files dependencies) manually.